cloudmesh-community/book/chapters/in/ai-rest.md

 Before we start, note that, to implement machine learning algorithm on text documents we will use
 scikit-learn feature extraction modules.
-Please refer to related documentation in the following link for details - [Feature Extraction](https://scikit-learn.org/stable/modules/feature_extraction.html).
+Please refer to related documentation in the following link - [Feature Extraction](https://scikit-learn.org/stable/modules/feature_extraction.html).

 For the current example we will use the following specific modules: